Slugs are active all year, but they’re a particular problem in spring, when there’s plenty of young growth for them to eat.

 Sprinkling bran around lettuce seedlings to fend off slugs

 Mulch with grit

 Slugs find horticultural grit uncomfortable to travel over.
 Mulch around the base of plants in the ground and in pots – it looks attractive and helps keep compost moist and weeds down.

 Use beer traps

 Make a slug trap using cheap beer – they’re attracted to the smell.
-Do this by sinking a half-filled container into the ground, with the rim just above soil level.
-Cover with a loose lid to stop other creatures falling in.
-Empty regularly.
+Do this by sinking a beer trap or container into the ground, with the rim just above soil level.
+Half fill with beer and the cover with a loose lid to stop other creatures falling in.
+Check and empty regularly.

 Making a beer trap

 Eryngium, agastache, scabious and Verbena bonariensis

 Slug-resistant plants to grow